What to Know About the ACA Accreditation Process

 What Is ACA Accreditation?

 Creating the accreditation process for correctional standards was first attempted in 1870 at the Congress on Penitentiary and Reformatory Discipline Conference in Cincinnati, Ohio.
 This conference eventually became the organizing meeting of the National Prison Association.
-Standards were first developed during the 1940s and 1950s but took until the 1960s for court leaders to dig deeper into prison conditions and begin considering the legitimacy of correctional issues.
-After courts understood the importance of establishing correctional standards, the ACA began implementing them.
-The courts and ACA had a common goal in mind: providing attainable practices that could be achieved across a large variety of correctional operations, including adult, juvenile, training academies, industry programs, and central administration offices (“The History of Standards & Accreditation,” n.d.).
+Standards were first developed during the 1940s and 1950s but it wasn’t until the 1960s that court leaders began digging deeper into prison conditions and considering the legitimacy of these issues.

 The History of Standards & Accreditation,” n.d.

-If a facility finds itself out of compliance, it can apply for a waiver granted by the ACA (for example, small cells since the facility was built before new cell size regulations).
+If a facility finds itself out of compliance, it can apply for a waiver granted by the ACA.
+For example, small cells since the facility was built before new cell size regulations.
 Each of these standards can differ depending on the accreditation manual a facility follows.
-The ACA also evaluates the conditions of the quality of life when deciding on awarding accreditation (“Frequently Asked Questions,” n.d.).
+The ACA also evaluates the quality of life conditions when deciding on awarding accreditation (“Frequently Asked Questions,” n.d.).

-Revision requests can be made prior to the annual ACA conference.
-All revisions must be approved by the majority vote of the ACA before a final decision.
+Revision requests can be made before the annual ACA conference.
+A majority vote of the ACA must approve all revisions before a final decision.
 Updated standards are published every two years (“The History of Standards & Accreditation,” n.d.).
-Since standards are being revised constantly, some standards require a continuation of new or updated pieces, also known as “reaccreditation.”
+Since standards are being revised constantly, some require a continuation of new or updated pieces, also known as “reaccreditation.”
 Every three years, a compliance audit and accreditation hearing takes place to collect the major vote and come to a final decision on a reaccreditation (“Frequently Asked Questions,” n.d.).

 Auditors are specifically selected by the ACA and typically have had experience in the corrections field for over 18 years (“Frequently Asked Questions,” n.d.).
-The audit procedure involves an evaluation of administration and management, institutional operations and services, and inmate programs.
+The audit procedure evaluates administration and management, institutional operations and services, and inmate programs.
 In essence, auditors closely review anything that may impact the safety and health of the facility’s staff and offenders (“Seeking Accreditation,” n.d.).

 From an Auditor’s Perspective

-While there are some facilities that are wary of getting the ACA accreditation, there are several more that are eager to improve their facility.
-Kelly believes that this mindset is crucial to have when entering the accreditation process.
-However, this particular mindset starts from a culture - a facility needs to want to hold itself to a higher standard in order to successfully adopt ACA accreditation.
-In fact, there are some facilities that host their own internal mock audits before having ACA auditors come to the facility for the actual evaluation.
+While some facilities are wary of getting the ACA accreditation, there are several more eager to improve their facility.
+Kelly believes this mindset is crucial to have when entering the accreditation process.
+However, this particular mindset starts from a culture: a facility needs to want to hold itself to a higher standard to successfully adopt ACA accreditation.
+Some facilities host internal mock audits before ACA auditors come to the facility for the actual evaluation.

 Kelly believes that the popularity of ACA accreditation is growing, especially with government agencies understanding more and more the importance of implementing the standards.
 He recommends that facilities looking for ACA accreditation should be prepared with questions, be open to constructive criticism, and be willing to change to enhance their operations and build a more quality-run facility.